bitwiseworks/pyqt4-os2/doc/html/_sources/installation.rst.txt

 ``pyqt_module_dir``
     is the target directory where the PyQt4 modules will be installed.
-It can be overridden by the :option:`--destdir` option.
+It can be overridden by the :option:`--destdir <configure-ng.py --destdir>` option.

 ``pyqt_modules``
     is the space separated list of PyQt4 modules that will be built.
-It can be overridden by the :option:`--enable` option.
+It can be overridden by the :option:`--enable <configure-ng.py --enable>` option.

 ``pyqt_bin_dir``
     is the name of the target directory where the PyQt4 related executables will be installed.
-It can be overridden by the :option:`--bindir` option.
+It can be overridden by the :option:`--bindir <configure-ng.py --bindir>` option.

 ``pyqt_sip_dir``
     is the name of the target directory where the PyQt4 ``.sip`` files will be installed.
-It can be overridden by the :option:`--sipdir` option.
+It can be overridden by the :option:`--sipdir <configure-ng.py --sipdir>` option.

 ``pyuic_interpreter``
     is the name of the Python interpreter (as it would be called from the target system) that will be used to run :program:`pyuic4`.
-It can be overridden by the :option:`--pyuic4-interpreter` option.
+It can be overridden by the
+    :option:`--pyuic4-interpreter <configure-ng.py --pyuic4-interpreter>`
+    option.